Richard P.F. Holt

 Books

-The Great Divide: Buckley and Galbraith and the Making of Postwar Politics in America, Yale University Press, 2025.
+The Great Divide: Buckley and Galbraith and the Postwar Fight over Roosevelt Liberalism, Yale University Press, 2027.

 John Kenneth Galbraith: Economic Structures and Policies for the Twenty-First Century, (Editor) Emerald Press, 2024.